MintedWithLovelace/MintedWithLovelace/dapp/README.md

 # MintedWithLovelace dApp

 ### Minted Alpha 9 - Current Release
 Please refer to ["How To Use Minted"](https://github.com/MadeWithLovelace/MintedWithLovelace/blob/main/dapp/How-To-Use-Minted.md) to get started in using the Minted9 dApp.
+To setup a full node for use with Minted, check out our easy [Cardano Node Scripted Setup](https://github.com/MadeWithLovelace/MintedWithLovelace/tree/main/dapp/resources/helpers).

 [Download Minted9 for Linux](https://github.com/MadeWithLovelace/MintedWithLovelace/raw/main/dapp/releases/Minted9.tar.gz)